Shelley Madore

-Shelley Madore is a Minnesota politician and former member of the Minnesota House of Representatives Madore served as a Minnesota State Representative for District 37A, Apple Valley-Burnsville, from 2007–2009.
-She had previously run unsuccessfully in 2004.
-She chose not to run for re-election in 2010, instead running as the Democratic nominee for Minnesota's 2nd congressional district.
-She lost to incumbent John Kline 63% to 36%.
+Shelley Madore is a Minnesota politician and former member of the Minnesota House of Representatives.
+Madore served as a Minnesota State Representative for District 37A, Apple Valley-Burnsville, from 2007–2009.
+She had previously run unsuccessfully in 2004, and in 2008 she lost her re-election bid to a Republican challenger.
+In 2010 she ran as the Democratic nominee for Minnesota's 2nd congressional district, losing to incumbent John Kline 63% to 36%.
+In 2017, Shelley received a Bush Foundation Fellowship Grant to support her work in the disability community.

+Madore is running for City Council in Minneapolis' Ward 2 against incumbent Robin Wonsley.

 Education

 Madore holds a degree in business administration and spent fifteen years working in marketing and business management.
 She is a graduate of Partners in Policymaking through the Minnesota Council on Developmental Disabilities.

 Minnesota Legislator

 While a member of the Minnesota House of Representatives, Madore focused on the issues of transportation, education, health care, disabilities advocacy, conservation and property tax relief.
 She was made Vice-Chair of the Transportation and Transit Subcommittee and the Minnesota Public Transit Association (MPTA) named her a 2007 Friend of Transit.

-The Friend of Transit award was established to recognize excellence in public transit services and public transit advocacy in Minnesota.
+As a supporter of the MN Health Plan, Shelley helped organize and participate in a traveling statewide education campaign to educate Minnesotans on this single-payer plan and its benefits for reducing state health care costs.